-EB-2 and EB-3 are two types of “Employment-Based” green card categories.
+EB-2 and EB-3 are two types of Employment-Based green card categories.
 The United States Citizenship and Immigration Services (USCIS) grants these visas to foreign nationals depending on their degrees, professional skills, and country of origin.
 Before selecting the right one for you, it is best to consider the different options available.
+On this page, you will learn about the differences between EB-2 vs EB-3, which one is better for you, and more.

 EB-2 or EB-3 green cards entitle professionals and highly-skilled workers to live and work permanently in the U.S. through employment.